 Our Philadelphia medical malpractice lawyers can help you hold negligent doctors and medical staff accountable for the injuries they cause.
 Our law firm has the resources and experience necessary to investigate catastrophic medical negligence cases.
-In one case, our attorneys obtained a verdict of $15 million for a child who suffered kidney failure as a result of medical malpractice.
+In one case, for example, our attorneys obtained a verdict of $15 million for a child who suffered kidney failure as a result of medical malpractice.
 Contact us today to schedule your free consultation.

 - Doctor-patient relationship.
 You must show that you went to the doctor or medical institution as a patient for treatment.
-This is usually easy to prove, although you may have an added burden if a consulting doctor is at fault.
+This is usually easy to prove.

 - Causation.
 Even if a doctor is negligent, medical malpractice cases often hinge on whether or not this negligence caused actual harm.
 This means that the doctor’s actions must directly cause an injury or wrongful death.
 In some medical malpractice cases, such as those involving delayed diagnosis of cancer, medical negligence allows a condition to worsen, possibly beyond hope of treatment.

 - Harm.
 The last requirement for medical malpractice cases is that the injury caused by the medical negligence resulted in material damages.
-This could mean a physical injury, such as disfigurement, preventable amputation, infection or wrongful death.
-You may also suffer non-physical damages such as lost wages, mental suffering and additional medical bills in your case as well.
+This could mean a physical injury, such as disfigurement, preventable amputation, infection, or wrongful death.
+You may also suffer non-physical damages such as lost wages, mental suffering, and additional medical bills.